BioNTech Announces Fourth Quarter and Full Year 2022 Financial Results and Corporate Update

-MAINZ, Germany, March 27, 2023 (GLOBE NEWSWIRE) -- BioNTech SE (Nasdaq: BNTX, “BioNTech” or the ”Company”) today reported financial results for the three months and full year ended December 31, 2022, and provided an update on its corporate progress.
+MAINZ, Germany, March 27, 2023 (GLOBE NEWSWIRE) -- BioNTech SE BNTX "BioNTech" or the "Company"))) today reported financial results for the three months and full year ended December 31, 2022, and provided an update on its corporate progress.

 "We made significant progress in 2022 by advancing our pipeline and launching the world's first Omicron BA.4/BA.5 adapted bivalent COVID-19 vaccine.
 In addition, multiple new modalities achieved encouraging clinical data and we progressed nine new programs into clinical trials," said Prof. Ugur Sahin, M.D., CEO and Co-Founder of BioNTech.
 "As we look to 2023 and beyond, we plan to continue investing in our transformation with a focus on building commercial capabilities in oncology and working towards registrational trials.
 Our mid-term goal is to seek approval for multiple oncology products in cancer indications with high unmet medical need."